 November 28, 2010 in by admin

-Shirebrook Academy is delighted to offer a Health and Social Care course in partnership with Chesterfield College, as part of its Post-16 provision for September 2011.
-This course has been carefully selected to provide students with experience and skills to progress to a wide range of careers in the caring and health sectors, including childcare, elderly care, working in the health service, and working in social care.
+Shirebrook Academy is delighted to offer Applied Science course as part of its Post-16 provision for September 2011.
+This course has been carefully selected to provide students with experience and skills to progress to a wide range of careers and courses in science.

-Over the period of the course your time will be divided between the Academy and a range of employment settings for work experience placements.
-To complete the full BTEC diploma, you will have to complete 12 units of work, which could include the following:
+Over the two years of the course you will be based at the Academy full time, with the exception of work experience opportunities.
+To complete the BTEC Extended Diploma you will study up to eighteen units of work.

 The course is assessed internally and then externally moderated by the exam board.
 It is 100% coursework based, so there isn’t a final examination.
 Each of the units will be assessed by completing assignments.

-Throughout the course there will be many opportunities for students to experience elements of the Health and Social Care sector.
+Throughout the course there will be many opportunities for students to experience science in its widest sense.